-Though you may not realize it, graphic design is almost everywhere you look, making it a skill and career that is always very much in demand.
-If you’re wondering how to make money as a graphic designer, use this guide, whether you’re just starting on your journey or you’ve already begun.
+Though you may not realize it, graphic design is almost everywhere you look, it’s a skill and career that is always very much in demand.
+If you’re wondering how to make money as a graphic designer, this guide will help you, whether you’re just starting on your journey or you’ve already begun.

 It’s effortless to earn money online designing.

 Nowadays, you don’t even need to have a degree in graphic design from a university to get started because there are so many online platforms that can help you learn techniques, such as Teachable, YouTube or Skillshare.

 I’ve managed to make design one of my largest income streams after recently graduating from university with a dual degree in Media Arts and Graphic Design — but, as I said, you don’t need a degree in order to get into this career.